infinum/accessibility-mobile-standards/accessibility_features_flutter.md

 ```

 Use semantic actions to provide a convenient way for people with disabilities to perform certain tasks.
 In the example, the user can use a specially configured hardware button to perform the increase task.
-VoiceOver will also announce custom actions.
+VoiceOver will anounce semantics actions.

 ```dart
 Semantics(